casperiv0/network-share/README.md

 I know there's a ton of other repositories out there that do the same!
 I wanted to learn more so decided to make my own!

+## What I learnd

+- Better usage of TailwindCSS
+- Better understanding of socket.io
+- Somewhat better understanding of Buffers